 Follow up after the interview: Send a thank you email to the interviewer within 24 hours expressing your appreciation for the opportunity to interview and reiterating your interest in the role.
 This demonstrates professionalism and leaves a positive impression.

-interview, you can reduce nerves, demonstrate your skills and experience confidently, and increase your chances of success in securing the job you want.
+By following these steps and preparing for your interview, you can reduce nerves, demonstrate your skills and experience confidently, and increase your chances of success in securing the job you want.
 It’s important to remember that each interview is a learning experience, regardless of the outcome, so stay positive and continue refining your approach based on feedback received and observations.

 Good luck!